 Cancer of unknown primary

-Before CUP is diagnosed, you will usually see your GP, who will examine you, send you for tests and refer you to a specialist doctor.
-The specialist will ask you about your general health and any previous medical problems.
+Before CUP is diagnosed, you will usually see your GP, who will ask about your symptoms and medical history, examine you, send you for tests and refer you to a specialist doctor.

-At first, the aim of the tests is to work out whether you have primary or secondary cancer.
-If the tests show that the cancer is secondary, you will have several different tests to try to find the primary cancer.
-The tests you have will vary depending on your general health, your symptoms, the location of the secondary cancer and the suspected location of the primary cancer.
+The specialist will arrange extra tests to work out whether you have primary or secondary cancer.
+If the tests show that the cancer is secondary, more tests will be done to try to find the primary cancer.
+The tests you have depend on your health and symptoms, the location of the secondary cancer and the suspected location of the primary cancer.

 Tests used to find where the cancer started

-• Blood and urine tests – These tests look for abnormal cells and measure the levels of certain chemicals called tumour markers.
+• Blood and urine tests – samples of your blood and urine are sent to a laboratory to be checked for abnormal cells and chemicals called tumour markers

-• Biopsy – In this procedure, a sample of tissue is removed from a secondary tumour or an enlarged lymph node and sent to a laboratory for examination.
+• Biopsy – a tissue sample is taken from a tumour, enlarged lymph node or bone marrow and sent to a laboratory for examination; tests on the sample can suggest the primary site

-• Endoscopy – This procedure uses an instrument called an endoscope to look inside the body and remove small tissue samples.
+• Endoscopy – uses an instrument to look inside the body and take small tissue samples

-If these tests find where the cancer started, the cancer is no longer an unknown primary.
+If the tests find where the cancer started, the cancer is no longer an unknown primary.
 It will then be treated like the primary cancer type.
+For example, bowel cancer that has spread to the liver will be given the treatment for advanced bowel cancer.

 Blood and urine tests

-A complete blood count checks the levels of red blood cells, white blood cells and platelets.
-Blood may also be tested to see how well the kidneys or liver are working.
-Urine may be tested for the presence of any abnormal cells or bleeding that may be coming from the bladder or kidneys.
-In some cases, blood and urine may also be tested for the presence of an abnormal protein that might help diagnosis a blood cancer called myeloma.
+A full blood count is a test that checks the levels of red blood cells, white blood cells and platelets.
+Blood tests can also show how well the kidneys and liver are working.
+Urine and faeces (poo) may be tested to look for abnormal cells or bleeding coming from the bladder, kidneys or bowel.

 Biopsy